bertofurth/Seagate-Central-Debian/README.md

 ---------------------------------------------------------------------------------------------

-Expert users might be inclined to modify this layout to grant the root partition more space (say 3GB) by removing some of the Seagate Central specific partitions as follows.
+Expert users might be inclined to modify this layout to grant the root partition more space (say 3GB) by removing some of the Seagate Central specific partitions and merging them into other partitions as follows.

 #### Alternative Optimized Debian layout